doga/object-semantic-mapping/README.md

 await test();
 ```

-Sample output from the code above:
+Sample output for the code above:

 ```text